brainfo/visiumR/README.md

 - [x] to run spatial clustering and markers finding for each sample.
 Thus easy to be applied on any samples
 - [ ] to integrate samples and annotate the cell types
 - [ ] to score any gene set spatially
+- [ ] to digital unroll the data along any given line

 Please clone the directory